Nikil Saval

-Nikil Saval (born December 27, 1982) is an Indian-American magazine editor, writer, organizer, activist, and politician.
+Nikil Saval (born December 27, 1982) is an American magazine editor, writer, organizer, activist, and politician.
 A member of the Democratic Party, he represents the 1st district in the Pennsylvania State Senate.

 Early life and education

-Saval was born in Los Angeles, California to parents from Bangalore growing up in West Los Angeles.
+Saval was born in Los Angeles, California, to parents from Bangalore and grew up in West Los Angeles.
 He graduated from Columbia College of Columbia University with a B.A. in 2005 and received a Ph.D. in English from Stanford University in 2014.

 Writing career

-Saval was a co-editor of n+1, as well as a contributor to The New York Times, and The New Yorker, covering architecture and design.
-He currently serves on the board of directors of n+1.
+Saval was a co-editor-in-chief of n+1 from 2014 to 2019, as well as a contributor to The New York Times and The New Yorker, covering architecture and design.
+As of May 2025, he is an emeritus board member and contributing editor for n+1.

-Saval's book, Cubed: A Secret History of the Workplace (2014), examines the long-term evolution of the office, from its roots in nineteenth century counting houses to the cubicle, and considers how such workplaces, and the lives of its workers, could be improved in the future.
-The book was a New York Times notable book of 2014.
+In his 2014 book Cubed: A Secret History of the Workplace, Saval traces the evolution of the office workplace, from 19th-century counting houses to modern cubicles, exploring how these workplaces—and the lives of the workers within them—can be improved.
+The book was named a New York Times notable book of 2014.